 By Kate Williams '16

-There’s not much Kelly McLaughlin can’t do.
-From rock climbing, cross country hiking trips, to creating amazing sculptural pieces.
-Much of what Kelly has accomplished has been from her growth and experience during her Undergrad at PLU.
+There’s not much Kelly McLaughlin can’t do, from rock climbing to cross country hiking trips to creating amazing sculptural pieces.
+Much of what Kelly has accomplished can be attributed to her growth and experience during her undergraduate years at PLU.

 What year did you graduate and with what degree(s)?

-I graduated PLU in May 2014 with my BFA in Ceramics.
+I graduated from PLU in May 2014 with my BFA in Ceramics.

 Where are you working now?